JuliaData/Tables.jl/docs/src/index.md

 for row in rows
     # example of getting all values in the row
-    # there are other ways to more efficiently process rows
+    # don't worry, there are other ways to more efficiently process rows
     rowvalues = [Tables.getcolumn(row, col) for col in Tables.columnnames(row)]
 end